Tips when submitting an article (from Getting Research on Evaluation Published, by J. Bradley Cousins):

 They noted that only one checklist out of the 93 assessed fulfills the above criteria.

-Be awake and aware!
+Be aware!
 Rather than relying on lists or checklists, check if a journal is listed in DOAJ (Directory of Open Access Journals); if it is, the journal is less likely to be problematic because it has been vetted.
 Similarly, check if a journal is a member of COPE (Committee on Publication Ethics), where it must follow COPE’s publication ethics (COPE Core Practices).

 You may wish to review the Principles of Transparency and Best Practice in Scholarly Publishing from the World Association of Medical Editors.